Lingesh81051/Steganography-App/README.md

 ---

 ## 📩 Contact
-For any queries or suggestions, feel free to reach out! 🚀
+For any queries or suggestions, feel free to contact lingeshrm2002@gmail.com — we'd love to hear from you! 🚀

 ---